mikependon/RepoDB.NET/pages/tutorials/get-started-sqlite.md

 }
 ```

-To update all the rows, use the [UpdateAll](/operation/updateall) method instead.
+To update all the rows, use the [UpdateAll](/operation/updateall) method.

 ```csharp
 var people = GetPeople(100);